Dani201004/Vermillion-Game/README.md

-A video game developed by a group of four during a specialization course in video game and virtual reality development in 2025.
+A video game developed by a group of five during a specialization course in video game and virtual reality development in 2025.
 It is an RPG where players must assemble a team of warriors to recover the stolen Tyr's Stone.
 The game is single-player with a dialogue system, randomized enemy combat, skill tree progression, and a quest system.
 The expansive terrain is navigated using an in-game map.
 Note: The project is for testing and viewing only; modification or other use is not permitted.